Photo: Cathrine Dokken

 Important details

-Embarking on a multi-day backcountry ski tour is achievable for anyone in good shape and eager to learn and be active.
-Beginners can quickly pick up backcountry skiing, and since this tour has few technical challenges, most people can complete it with a guide.
+Embarking on a multi-day backcountry ski tour is achievable for anyone in normal to good shape and who is eager to learn skiing and be active outdoors in winter.
+Beginners can quickly pick up backcountry skiing, and since backcountry skiing tours often have few technical challenges, most people can even complete more demanding trips with a guide.

 Participants